 To be honest with you everyone and anything!
 We’ve had clients request pods for all sorts of functions, to list a few, saunas, music rooms, holiday homes and year-round living accommodation!
-We build our pods to the same level of quality as we build any timber frame home, which makes year-round living, not only viable but very comfortable!
+We build our pods to the same level of quality as we build any timber frame home.
+This makes year-round living not only viable but very comfortable!
 Kudos has a number of designs being fine-tuned for the launch of our new pod range.
 We believe that our range of pods each with its own adaptability will allow us to meet any clients need.

 Is there anything exciting you’re working on right now?